easonnie/ChaosNLI/README.md

 To examine **the factor of human agreement on model performance**, check out this informative [jupyter-notebook](https://github.com/easonnie/ChaosNLI/blob/master/src/notebook/binned_plot.ipynb) to find the partitioned results according to the entropy range.

+### Improving Distribution Estimation
+In the [distnli](https://github.com/easonnie/ChaosNLI/tree/master/distnli) folder, we provide implementation of several methods (e.g. Monte Carlo Dropout, Deep Ensemble, Re-Calibration, etc.) used in the Distributed NLI paper that can improve the distribution estimation performance upon the vanilla BERT-style baseline.
+Please see the README under that folder for detailed instructions.

 ## Evaluate
 ### How can I evaluate my own results?
 Build your prediction file according to the sample file in `data/prediction_samples`.